-Statement No. 75, "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions." - The primary objective of GASB No. 75 is to improve accounting and financial reporting by state and local governments for postemployment benefits other than pensions (other postemployment benefits or "OPEB").
+Statement No. 75, "Accounting and Financial Reporting for Postemployment Benefits Other than Pensions." - The primary objective of GASB No. 75 is to improve accounting and financial reporting by state and local governments for postemployment benefits other than pensions (other postemployment benefits or "OPEB").
 The net OPEB liability will be reported on the statement of net position.
 The provisions of GASB No. 75 are effective for financial statements for periods beginning after June 15, 2017 (i.e. fiscal year ending June 30, 2018).
-Management is analyzing the impact of GASB No. 75.